taskcluster/azure-blob-storage/README.md

 # Testing

-To test this library, set the environment variables `AZURE_ACCOUNT_KEY` and `AZURE_ACCOUNT_ID` appropriately before running the tests.
+To test this library, set the environment variables `AZURE_ACCOUNT_KEY` and `AZURE_ACCOUNT` appropriately before running the tests.